spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

 ```
 ***

-## Add new application:
+## Adding a new application

-If you need to add a new application for the default application list, you need to add a new application in your deploy file or import a new file with this configuration:
+You can add a new application by extending the main deploy file or by including a dedicated deploy file with the application's configuration.

-### Extend basic deploy file
+### Adding a new application via the main deploy file

+The configuration of a new application in the main deploy file looks as follows:

 **deploy.dev.yml**
 ```yaml
 version: '0.1'